PHPFastCGI/SlimAdapter/README.md

 ```

 If you are using a web server such as nginx, you will need to use a process manager to monitor and run your application.

+## Known Issues

+There are two known issues with this adapter that will be fixed in later versions.

+1. Some Slim applications make use of additional helper methods on the Slim PSR-7 request object.
+Currently, PHPFastCGI uses request objects created by [Diactoros](https://github.com/zendframework/zend-diactoros) that do not have these helper methods.
+It is likely that some middleware that switches the Diactoros request to a Slim request will be created in the not too distant future.

+2. Slim still keeps the request and response objects in the container.
+These container entries will not be valid for Slim applications running under PHPFastCGI.
+The request and response should always be received as method parameters.